|Nutritional Guidelines (per serving)|

 - 1 quart beef broth (or water)

-- Salt beef and add the beef chunks to the onion, garlic and pepper mixture (also known as a sofrito), browning meat on all sides.
+Add the beef chunks to the onion, garlic, and pepper mixture (also known as a sofrito), browning meat on all sides.

 Add crushed tomatoes, carrots, potatoes, paprika, and bay leaf and stir.

 Pour in enough water or beef broth to cover ingredients.

 Turn up heat and bring to a boil, then lower heat.

 Simmer loosely covered for 60 to 90 minutes.
 Add water as needed, stirring occasionally.

 Lock on top and raise heat to high.